Case Study

 Continuing ECPC’s Growth and Commitment to Quality

 As covered in part one of this series, ECPC has used strong laboratory leadership and its partnership with LigoLab to expand operations and better serve southern New England, all while staying true to its core values.
-The practice continues to embrace a collaborative approach focused on delivering comprehensive, clear, accurate, and timely results, with unwavering dedication to patient care and around-the-clock accessibility.
+The practice remains committed to a collaborative culture and the delivery of comprehensive, accurate, and timely diagnostic results, while maintaining an unwavering focus on patient care and 24/7 accessibility.

-Discover More: Why Integrated LIS System and Lab RCM Software is a Catalyst for Growth
+Discover More: Why an Integrated LIS System and Lab RCM Software is a Catalyst for Growth

 White Paper: Why a Comprehensive Digital Platform Outperforms a Traditional Lab Information System